mozaik-association/mozaik/docs/email-marketing.md

 The demails marekting provides access to general information:

-- The general informations of the email marketing (Subject, preview text, recipients...).
+- The general informations of the email marketing (subject, preview text, recipients...).
-- Include opt-out contact or not.
+- The inclusion of opt-out contacts or not.
 - The use of the mail template or not.

 !!! abstract "The goal of email management"